6 Dimensions of Data Quality, Examples, and Measurement

 3. Suspended

-But the reference table has only two domain values “Open” and “Close”.
-He cannot find the “Suspended” reference value in the data.
-This is a case of reference data completeness.
-This is a specific case of the prior example where complete records are missing.
+However, the reference table has only two domain values: “Open” and “Closed”.
+The banker cannot find the “Suspended” reference value in the data.
+This is an example of reference data completeness.
+It is a specific case of the prior example, where complete records are missing.

 • d.
 Completeness Check – Data Truncations Example

-Even if an attribute is populated with a data value, it is possible that the values got truncated while loading.
-This often happens if the ETL process variables are not correctly defined, or the target attribute is not large enough to capture the full length of the data values.
+Even if an attribute is populated with a data value, it’s possible that the values were truncated during the loading process.
+This often occurs if the ETL process variables are not correctly defined or if the target attribute is not large enough to capture the full length of the data values.

 Completeness-Check-Data-Truncations-iCEDQ